-Section 14 of the Statistics Ordinance states that official statistics related to individuals should be disaggregated by sex unless there are special reasons for not doing so.
+Section 14 of the Statistics Ordinance states: Official statistics related to individuals should be disaggregated by sex, unless there are special reasons for not doing so.

-Statistics related to individuals
+Statistics based on individuals

 This concept refers to statistics that directly or indirectly concern physical persons.
-An important example of the latter is household statistics, in which one person households and single parent households can be divided by sex.
+An important example of the latter are household statistics, in which one-person households and single-parent households can be broken down by sex.
 Statistics on enterprises, housing and similar are not included in the concept, except when these statistics refer to self-employed persons.